The liver and muscles produce some blood sugar, but most comes from food and drinks that contain carbohydrates.

-- Ensure you check your blood sugar levels as advised by your doctor and take the correct amount of insulin, if you have type 1 diabetes.
+- check their blood sugar levels as their doctor advises and take the correct amount of insulin, if they have type 1 diabetes

-- Speak to your health care provider or dietitian about which foods to eat or avoid, and how much to eat, how often.
+- speak to their healthcare provider or dietitian about which foods to eat or avoid, how much to eat, and how often

-- Take precautions to avoid infections, for example, regular hand washing, as illness, such as a cold, can trigger a rise in blood pressure
+- take precautions to avoid infections, for example, through regular hand washing, as illness, such as a cold, can trigger a rise in blood pressure

-- Plan your food intake and exercise to balance blood sugar levels.
+- plan their food intake and exercise to balance blood sugar levels

-- As far as possible, minimize stress, for example, through exercise, getting enough sleep, and stress-reducing activities such as meditation or yoga.
+- minimize stress, as far as possible, for example, through exercise, getting enough sleep, and stress-reducing activities such as meditation or yoga

 Symptoms of low blood sugar may include: